Hurricane Pamela Advances On Mexicos Pacific Coast - UrduPoint

 Hurricane Pamela Advances On Mexico's Pacific Coast

-Hurricane Pamela on Tuesday advanced towards Mexico's Pacific coast, strengthening as it closed in on land and threatening to bring life-threatening storm surges
+Hurricane Pamela on Tuesday advanced towards Mexico's Pacific coast, strengthening as it closed in on land and posing the risk of life-threatening storm surges

-Mexico City, (APP - UrduPoint / Pakistan Point News - 12th Oct, 2021 ) :Hurricane Pamela on Tuesday advanced towards Mexico's Pacific coast, strengthening as it closed in on land and threatening to bring life-threatening storm surges.
+Mexico City, (APP - UrduPoint / Pakistan Point News - 12th Oct, 2021 ) :Hurricane Pamela on Tuesday advanced towards Mexico's Pacific coast, strengthening as it closed in on land and posing the risk of life-threatening storm surges.

 "Pamela is forecast to be near major hurricane intensity when it reaches the west-central coast of Mexico on Wednesday morning," the United States National Hurricane Center (NHC) said.